DerekWang98/BlackJack-OOP/README.md

 1. Understood how to utilise classes, instance variables, polymorphism
 2. Learnt a bit about pointers and how Python uses neither pass-by-reference or pass-by-value
 3. Learnt how to upload files onto GitHub using Git
-4. How to program with Python (before this I've only programmed in MatLab in my engineering courses)
+4. How to program with Python and object-oriented programming (before this I've only programmed in MatLab in my engineering courses)